deathworlders/online/content/books/deathworlders/chapter-91-the-rising-flood.md

 “...I think we get the picture,” Austin said, feigning cool.

 “Heh!
 Yup. *Exactly.* This right here is a form of communication *everyone* understands.”
-Julian grinned, showed off some *arms* and his massice fuckin’ *legs* to some gawping exclamations…then the *rest* of him when the men goaded him on.
+Julian grinned, showed off some *arms* and his massive fuckin’ *legs* to some gawping exclamations…then the *rest* of him when the men goaded him on.
 Christ, *nothing* on this guy was less than perfect!
 But the show didn’t last for too long; he’d well and fuckin’ truly made his point.
 “So, if being naked and pretty in front of a camera stops some idiot minor power from *starting shit,* then I’m totally okay hanging myself out there for it.
 So were the rest, and yeah, we’re a pretty self-confident bunch.
 So why not?
 It was fun, and besides: just ‘cuz they *can* fight at a level higher than anyone, don’t mean any of them *want* to.”

 “So you lined up all the meatheads,” Austin added.